BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ### Examples of Molecules

 Molecules, being made up of Atoms, tend to be a little more specific in usage but (and this is of course also design dependant) they should also still be reusable is areas throughout the site.
-Below is an example of an atom that overlays some text onto an image.
+Below is an example atom `ImageWithOverlay` that overlays some text onto an image.
 It doesn't have much in the way of specific styling besides positioning the text.

-Below that is a molecule that uses the `ImageWithOverlay` component to create a `BannerImage` designed specifically to be added at the start of content, and side flush with the top & side margins of its parent element.
+Below that is a molecule `BannerImage` that composes `ImageWithOverlay` to create a banner designed specifically to be added at the start of content, flush with the top & side margins of its parent element.

 ```javascript
 // /atoms/image-with-overlay.js